konsumer/pdpi/README.md

 ## remote editing

 You can install Xwindows on your desktop computer and edit puredata patches remotely (running on pi.)
-This ensures that you know exactly what extensions are available.
+This ensures that you know exactly what puredata extensions are available.

 ### On Mac